Pinafore/nlp-hw/dan/readme.md

 Overview
 --------

 To gain a better understanding of deep learning, we're going to look at deep averaging networks (DAN).
 These are a very simple framework, but they work well for a variety of tasks and will help introduce some of the core concepts of using deep learning in practice.

-In this homework, you'll use Pytorch to implement a DAN embedder for determining the answer to a Quizbowl question.
+In this homework, you'll use Pytorch to implement a DAN model for determining the answer to a Quizbowl question.

 You'll turn in your code on Gradescope.
-This assignment is worth 35 points.
+This assignment is worth 20 points.

 Dataset
 ----------------

 We're working with the same data as before, except this time (because we need to use representations) we will need to create a vocabulary explicitly (like we did for the earlier tf-idf homework).
-However, we'll do that for you.
+However, we'll give you that code.

 Pytorch DataLoader
 ----------------